thegrandstaff/COMP231/README.md

 This is a window to display medication for a specific patient.
 Clicking patients on the datagrid can be used to open a new window.
 A unique ID for each patient can be used as a primary key to relate the data on the ListOfPatients with the information on the MedicationList or, for now, their phone numbers or email address.

 ## BookAppointment
 This is the window where a patient can book an appointment for a specific time slot that is available for the day.
+There will be an option to select a preferred doctor if they're available for a specified day.